JDM 98 Toyota Soarer Kouki JZZ31 2JZ RWD Series 3 with 118,030 miles on it

 This is the last version of this body style, The Series 3 received a new front bumper with upper grille, oval fog lights, new tail lights, longer rear bumper, standard side skirts, elevated rear spoiler, body stripe.
 Aftermarket mirror covers over factory mirrors, taillights, rear window spoiler, headunit, ebrake handle.
 Car is lowered on Blitz Adjustable coilovers, 19" Work LS207 wheels.
 Car is in good condition just tires are going to need to be replaced.

-Car has had the roof, rear spoiler and front bumper done up with black paint, interior has had some black panels and seat covers installed, seats are in good condition under covers.
+Car has had the roof, rear spoiler and front bumper done up with black paint, first jdm soarer interior i have seen with a black interior, some panels painted black and black seat covers installed, seats are in good condition under covers.
 Rear spoiler has some bubbles coming up, rear bumper has some cracks in the paint as pictured, both front wheels have some rash, rear speaker/shelf panel is missing, front left interior vent has a broken strip and paint chip on left fender by door.
 All flaws are pictured so please look at pictures carefully.

 Contact Rob 864-505-5621